FPT Algorithms for Finding Near-Cliques in $c$-Closed Graphs: Bounded co-treewidth

-Recall that the class of forests is equivalently defined as the class graphs with treewidth at most $1$, or as the class of graph with degeneracy at most $1$.
-In Appendix~\ref{section:forest}, we give stronger bound than the one given in Section~\ref{section:treewidth} and above for enumerating maximum co-forests in a $c$-closed graph.
+\textbf{Co-forests} Recall that the class of forests is equivalently defined as the class graphs with treewidth at most $1$, or as the class of graph with degeneracy at most $1$.
+In Appendix~\ref{section:forest}, we give stronger bound than the one given in Section~\ref{section:treewidth} and Section~\ref{section:degeneracy} for enumerating maximum co-forests in a $c$-closed graph.